 There is car parking on the driveway a short walk, on hard standing, from the shed.
 For disabled visitors it is possible to drive a car right up to the shed but we'll need informing in advance to get the gates opened.

 Please note, we do need at least 48 hours notice to prepare for a visit.
-We will try and accommodate shorter notice periods where possible
+We will try and accommodate shorter notice periods where possible.
+Tour group organisers must contact us well in advance so we can plan an event to best meet the interests of your group and a fair charge for the group will be decided in advance of the visit.

-With such personalised visits we don't have fixed charges but invite you to pay what you feel is appropriate at the end of your visit.
+With such personalised visits we don't have fixed charges for small or family groups but invite you to pay what you feel is appropriate at the end of your visit.

 Terms and Conditions